CsabaDu/CsabaDu.DynamicTestData/README.md

 }
 ```

-When using `TheoryData` type as data source in xUnit test class, `MemberDataAttribute` detects the notated test method's arguments and generates compile time error if the constructor parameter's type is different.
+When using `TheoryData` as data source type in xUnit test class, the `MemberDataAttribute` detects the notated test method's arguments and the compiler generates error if the constructor parameters' types and the `TheoryData` type parameters are different.
 This means that using `TheoryData` makes our tests type safe indeed.

 ```csharp
 using CsabaDu.DynamicTestData.TestDataTypes.Interfaces;